top of page

 Alternative Family Placement

-The Home's Alternative Family Placement Program focuses on providing a loving, caring home environment for our young people.
+The Home's Alternative Family Placement Program focuses on providing a loving, traditional home atmosphere for our young people, in a nurturing environment.
 This program focuses on teens and young adults who have been victims of abuse, abandonment, or neglect.
 They live in cottages with educated, caring staff who help them learn communication and decision-making skills.
 The cottages are modeled after a traditional home atmosphere.
 Meals are prepared and shared by the cottage parents and children gathered around the dining table.
 Family game nights, devotions, and many other activities help our teens develop positive relationships.
 Our children attend public school and are encouraged to participate in extra-curricular activities, such as sports, ROTC, and music programs.
 Upon completion of high school, our young people are encouraged to continue their education while remaining in our care.

 PROGRAMS OFFERED: